elo-enterprises/k8s-tools/docs/api/README.md

-The *`kubefwd.*`* targets describe a small interface for working with kubefwd.
+e *`kubefwd.*`* targets describe a small interface for working with kubefwd.
 It aims to cleanly background / foreground `kubefwd` in an unobtrusive way, with clean setup/teardown and reasonable defaults for usage per-project.

-Forwarding is not just for ports but for DNS as well. **This takes effect everywhere, including the containers in k8s-tools.yml (via /etc/hosts bind-mount), as it does on the docker-host.**
+rwarding is not just for ports but for DNS as well. **This takes effect everywhere, including the containers in k8s-tools.yml (via /etc/hosts bind-mount), as it does on the docker-host.**